xhyrom/discord-datamining/data/articles/normal/articles/4405280446359/content.md

 <p>Once you have claimed the promo link in your YouTube Premium Member Hub, you'll now need to officially redeem this promo link on your <span style="font-weight: 400;">Discord</span> account (or share this code with a friend)! </p>
 <h2 id="h_01FCZN7DAE284PT52X250Q8VN6">Eligibility for Redeeming the Nitro Trial</h2>
 <p><span id="docs-internal-guid-cd6e06be-7fff-e72d-233d-f320c288e728">Users who have not had an active Nitro subscription on their Discord accounts in the past 12 months are eligible to redeem this Nitro promotion.</span></p>
+<p id="docs-internal-guid-615a4735-7fff-b72d-6db1-b9b6d934d6f1">Users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
+<p>If a user currently has a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on their account and you’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
 <h2 id="h_01FCFN3WP4XMA0KH15C7X30TP1">Step by Step Redeem Instructions</h2>
 <p><span style="font-weight: 400;">If you're eligible and ready to redeem this Nitro subscription on your own Discord account, you can follow these steps below to redeem the promo!</span></p>
 <h3>